 To access recordings of both Luke Leung’s and Bill Bahnfleth’s webinar sessions and their slide decks, please click here.

-In the meantime, we encourage you to sign up for the next webinar in this series, scheduled for Tuesday, 11/10 at 2pm ET with Dr. Marwa Zaatari, ASHRAE Distinguished Lecturer and member of the ETF Commercial Buildings subcommittee.
+We encourage you to watch the third webinar in this series with Dr. Marwa Zaatari, ASHRAE Distinguished Lecturer and member of the ETF Commercial Buildings subcommittee.
 Marwa will discuss a number of tools for estimating infection risk and prescribing equivalent air changes, and will debut a new tool that calculates cost and carbon impact associated with various COVID-19 mitigation strategies.

 Doug Engel is SVP Sales and Marketing, enVerid Systems